torch-core/tep-vault-standard/TEPs-Vault.md

   - **Description**: Cell of a nested structure (`Nested<Cell<Asset>>`) for storing underlying asset data in multi-asset vaults.
   - **Requirements**:
     - MUST contain all underlying assets accepted by the vault.
+    - MAY be sorted based on the asset cell hash to ensure a unique address.
   - **Type**: `Cell`

 #### Internal Messages